 The FBI's targeting procedures govern certain aspects of the PRISM program; specifically, requests for certain communications for selectors that have already been determined by the NSA to have met its targeting procedures.
-As the NSA has already made a foreignness determination with respect to any selector for which the FBI will be acquiring communications, the FBI's role in targeting is substantially different than that of the NSA.
-Instead of establishing the required information to indicate that a Section 702 target is a non-U.S. person reasonably believed to be located outside the United States who is likely to communicate or receive foreign intelligence information, the FBI targeting procedures are intended to "provide additional assurance that the users of tasked accounts are non-United States persons located outside the United States."
-The FBI targeting procedures therefore require the FBI to both review the NSA's foreignness determinations and a detailed set of standard operating procedures that describe the steps that the FBI must take to ensure that they
+As the NSA has already made a foreignness determination with respect to any selector for which the FBI will be acquiring communications, the FBI's role in targeting is substantially different than that of the NSA.192 Instead of establishing the required information to indicate that a Section 702 target is a non-U.S. person reasonably believed to be located outside the United States who is likely to communicate or receive foreign intelligence information, the FBI targeting procedures are intended to "provide additional assurance that the users of tasked accounts are non-United States persons located outside the United States."193 The FBI targeting procedures therefore require the FBI to both review the NSA's foreignness determinations194 and review information available to the FBI.
+FBI personnel who process tasking requests receive training in both the FBI targeting procedures and a detailed set of standard operating procedures that describe the steps that the FBI must take to ensure that they

-See supra footnote 1664 and accompanying text.
+190 See supra footnote 1664 and accompanying text.

-August 2013 Semiannual Assessment, supra, at A-8; see also August 2013 Semiannual Assessment at 36 (describing compliance incident related to an FBI nomination that stemmed from reliance on an unsupported fact).
+191 AUGUST 2013 SEMIANNUAL ASSESSMENT, supra, at A-8; see also AUGUST 2013 SEMIANNUAL ASSESSMENT at 36 (describing compliance incident related to an FBI nomination that stemmed from reliance on an unsupported fact).

-The Intelligence Community's Collection Programs Under Title VII of the Foreign Intelligence Surveillance Act, supra, at 3.
+192 The Intelligence Community's Collection Programs Under Title VII of the Foreign Intelligence Surveillance Act, supra, at 3.